MicrosoftDocs/dynamics365smb-docs/business-central/ui-change-basic-settings.md

 * At the top, the navigation allows you to switch between customers, vendors, items, and other important lists of information.
 Similarly, actions allow you to initiate tasks, such as create a new sales invoice, directly from the home page.

-* In the center, you find the **Activities** area, which shows current data and can be clicked or tapped to view more detailed information.
+* In the center, you find the **Activities** area, which shows current data and can be selected to view more detailed information.
 Key performance indicators (KPIs) can be set up to display a selected chart for a visual representation of, for example, cash flow or income and expenses.
 You can also build up a list of favorite customers on the home page for business accounts that you do business with often or need to pay special attention to.

-### To change the role
+### Change the role

 The default role is **Business Manager**, but you can select another role to use a role center that fits your needs better.

 1. In the top right corner, choose the **Settings** icon ![Settings.](media/ui-experience/settings_icon_small.png "Settings icon for role center"), and then choose the **My Settings** action.
 2. On the **My Settings** page, in the **Role** field, select the role that you want to use by default.
 For example, select **Accountant**.
-3. Choose the **OK** button.
+3. Choose **OK**.

 ## <a name="company"></a>Company

 A company functions as a container for data in [!INCLUDE[prod_short](includes/prod_short.md)].
 There can be multiple companies in a database, but only one can be selected at a time.
+The default company is called CRONUS and contains demonstration data only.

 The **Company** field shows the company you're currently working in, and you can use it to switch to another company.
 The company name is always displayed at the upper-left corner and works as an action that you can choose to go back to the Role Center.